 Timothy Wortham, MSNPL

-Tim has more than a decade of experience working in development and alumni relations at the University of Pennsylvania where he has focused on measuring impact through quantitative and qualitative data collection and analysis.
-He has worked on numerous special projects for the Dean’s Office, bringing together his strengths in leadership, team facilitation, and research.
+Tim has more than a decade of experience working in higher education development and alumni relations where he has focused on measuring impact through quantitative and qualitative data collection and analysis.

 Tim’s research expertise and his passion for social justice intersect in his role as research consultant with Redshift Leadership, engaging in rich inquiries to uncover a community’s or system’s emotional/lived reality, as well as its true potential for change and transformation.